slevyrosetti/7T-DSC-MRI-Toolbox/README.md

   - `dsc_map_rBV_rBF.m` and `dsc_map_BAT_TT_TTP_rTTP_PR.m` are called by `dsc_calculatePerfMetricsVoxelWise` to calcualte relative Blood Volume, relative Blood Flow, Bolus Arrival Time, Transit Time, Time-to-Peak from t=0, Time-to-Peak from bolus arrival time and Peak Ratio
   - `dsc_calculate_BAT_TT_TTP_rTTP.m`: this function is used in `dsc_map_BAT_TT_TTP_rTTP_PR` to calculate Bolus Arrival Time, Transit Time, Time-to-Peak from t=0, Time-to-Peak from bolus arrival time.

+Some of the programs of the toolbox are further detailed below.

 ## dsc_image2concentration